afierros91/MyPresidentialAPI/README.md

 * 3. Creating a database or presidential information.
 * Set up client side in React by adding the following features:
 * 1. A Home page with a search bar that performs and API call for individual Presidents.
-* 2. A search page that uses HTTP requests to filter through all presidential data and returns the relevant Presidents.
+* 2. A Search page that uses HTTP requests to filter through all presidential data and returns the relevant Presidents.

 ## Technologies Used
 * React